hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 The project [README](https://github.com/hhursev/recipe-scrapers/blob/main/README.rst) has a list of the hundreds or websites already supported.

-You can also check from within python:
+You can also check from within Python:

 ```python
 >>> from recipe_scrapers import SCRAPERS